-Short Term Improvements.
+Current Intersection with Short Term Improvements.
 The option to not make any significant improvements provides a benchmark against which all other alternatives can be measured.
 The No-Build represents the conditions of the intersection in the future without major improvements, although some minor improvements or other previously committed improvements can be made.
-For this project, it was assumed that widening of the north leg would occur such that the split phasing will be eliminated and right-turn arrows will be added that will indicate to drivers that right turns are protected during the green time of the corresponding left-turn (i.e. the northbound right-turn movement).
+For this project, it was assumed that widening of the north leg would occur such that the split phasing will be eliminated and right-turn arrows will be added that will indicate to drivers that right turns are protected during the green time of the corresponding left-turn (i.e. the northbound right-turn movement would be given a green arrow simultaneously with the westbound left-turn movement).